-The bridges produce larger anomalies in the total field than those produced by current on the TBC.
-The difference in magnitude of the anomalies from these two sources of static magnetic fields was strikingly apparent both by visual inspection of the total field and gradient maps as well as by comparisons of the anomalies measured from the plots of magnetic intensity from survey transects orientated perpendicular to the cable and bridge.
+The bridges produce larger anomalies in the total field than those produced by electricity passing through the Trans Bay Cable to San Francisco.
+The difference in magnitude of the anomalies from these two sources of EMF was strikingly apparent both by visual inspection of the total field and gradient maps as well as by comparisons of the anomalies measured from the plots of magnetic intensity from survey transects orientated perpendicular to the cable and bridge.
 For instance, anomaly in the total field shown on the map varied from red to dark blue on the color scale, indicating variation on the order 1,770 to -5,146 nT (Figure 3-2).
-The anomalies revealed in the quasi-analytic signal varied from the color purple to red on the color scale, a gradient of less than one to 761 nT (Figure 3-3).
-Furthermore, the magnitude of anomaly produced by the Richmond Bridge was similar at the surface and sub-surface tows, with an overall strength of 728 nT and 726 nT, respectively.
-In both profiles, the measured anomaly decreased from 300 nT to -400 nT before rising the same level (Figure 3-5).
+The anomaly in the quasi-analytic signal varied from the color purple to red on the color scale, a gradient of less than one to 761 nT (Figure 3-3).
+These values greatly exceeded those apparent in the visual inspection of the cable maps.
+Furthermore, the magnitude of anomaly produced by the Richmond Bridge at the surface was 700 nT, decreasing from 300 nT to -400 nT before rising the same level; whereas the anomaly measured near the t the bottom was 2,000 nT, decreasing from

+350 nT to -1,700 nT before rising to the same level (Figure 3-5).
 The surface anomaly in the total field measured at the bridge was 7.5 greater than the anomaly measured at the cable during the survey track located 900 m north of the bridge (Figure 3-4); the sub-surface anomaly was eight times that of the anomaly at the cable.
-The mean measured strength of the surface magnetic anomalies created by the three bridges of 2,492 nT was roughly 26 times that mean strength of 94.6 nT to the anomalies produced by the TBC.
+The mean measured strength of the surface magnetic anomalies created by the three bridges of 1672.0 nT was roughly 24 times that mean strength of 70.9 nT to the anomalies produced by the TBC.
 The mean strength of the sub-surface anomalies of the Richmond and Bay Bridges of 2655 nT exceeded the mean anomaly of 330.6 nT of the cable near the three bridges and San Pablo Bay was less, a factor of 8.0, but still substantial.

 Unlike the cable anomalies, those from the bridges varied with depth at different bridges.
-While the negative excursion recorded on the sub-surface transect was similar to that recorded on the surface transect at the Richmond Bridge, this was not the case at the other bridges.
-At the Benicia and Bay Bridges, the anomalies from deep tows were larger than those from surface tows.
-However, there was no significant difference in the magnitude of the negative excursions when the surface transects, on which the anomaly of the bridge was apparent, were compared to the sub-surface transects with distinguishable bridge anomalies (Kruskal-Wallis Test, p<0.05).
+While the negative excursion recorded on the sub-surface transect was greater than that recorded on the surface transect at the Richmond Bridge, this was not the case at the other bridges.
+At the Benicia and Bay Bridges, the anomalies from deep tows were less than those from surface tows.
+There was no significant difference in the magnitude of the negative excursions when the surface transects, on which the anomaly of the bridge was apparent, were compared to the sub-surface transects with distinguishable bridge anomalies (Kruskal-Wallis Test, p<0.05).
 These differences likely stem from variation in the construction materials of the bridge span and supports, the height of the bridge span over the water surface at the perpendicular crossing, and the volume of traffic occurring on the bridge at the time.

 Finally, the bridges altered the earth's field over a greater geographic extent than the Trans Bay Cable.
-For example, the lateral width of the anomaly from the cable sampled near Richmond Bridge was less than or equal to 150 m (Figure 3-2), whereas the width of the anomaly from Richmond Bridge extended outward over total distances of 1200 m (Figure 3-5).
-This lateral width from the bridge anomaly exceeded that of the lateral width of the cable by nearly an order of magnitude.
+For example, the lateral width of the anomaly from the cable sampled near Richmond Bridge was roughly 150 m (Figure 3-2), whereas the width of the anomaly from Richmond Bridge extended outward over total distances of 1200 m (Figure 3-5).
+This lateral width from the bridge anomaly exceeded that of the cable by nearly an order of magnitude.